 Track marks do not just automatically go away when you stop using drugs intravenously.
 In some cases, it can take up to 5 years for bad track marks to no longer be visible.
 It is important to get checked out by a doctor so that they can evaluate your damaged veins to make sure there is no infection or open wounds.
 Infection can cause the track marks to get worse.

 What I Can Do To Speed Up The Process of Healing Track Marks?

 The best way to heal your track marks the quickest is to stop using drugs intravenously.
 By continuing use, you are only compounding the problem.
-At Evoke Wellness FL, we offer many treatment programs that can put you on the path to sobriety.
+At Evoke Wellness at Miramar, we offer many treatment programs that can put you on the path to sobriety.
 Don’t hesitate to call us today.